 Kittens are the most at risk, especially before they have had all their vaccinations.
 Upper respiratory infections most common in cats who regularly have contact with other cats where cats are housed together (e.g., shelters).

-Unvaccinated cats, cats that are under stress, and cats that are immunosuppressed (e.g. some cats with FeLV or FIV) are also at greater risk.
+Unvaccinated cats, cats that are under stress, and cats that are immunosuppressed (such as some cats with FeLV or FIV) are also at greater risk.
 Flat-faced cats, such as Persians, seem particularly susceptible to upper respiratory infections.

-Upper respiratory infections are spread via the discharge from the nose and eyes, either by direct contact with infected cats or by contact with objects (e.g., dishes, bedding, etc.) contaminated with secretions from infected cats.
+Upper respiratory infections are spread via the discharge from the nose and eyes, either by direct contact with infected cats or by contact with objects like dishes or bedding that have been contaminated with secretions from infected cats.